CALCRIM No. 2393. Inducing Minor to Use Cannabis (Health & Saf. Code, § 11361(a))

 The defendant is charged [in Count ] with inducing someone

-under 18 years of age to use marijuana [in violation of Health and
+under 18 years of age to use cannabis [in violation of Health and Safety

 To prove that the defendant is guilty of this crime, the People must